Table of Contents

 Defective Products

-When a defective product causes a death—a vehicle with a faulty ignition switch, a medical device that malfunctions, a consumer product with a design defect—the manufacturer, distributor, and retailer may all be liable.
-Product liability wrongful death cases often produce the largest settlements because they involve corporate defendants with substantial insurance coverage and because evidence of prior knowledge of the defect can trigger punitive damages.
+When a defective product causes a death—a vehicle with a faulty ignition switch, a medical device that malfunctions, or a consumer product with a design defect—the manufacturer, distributor, and retailer may all be held liable under Colorado's Wrongful Death Act (C.R.S. § 13-21-201).
+Product liability wrongful death cases often produce substantial settlements because they involve corporate defendants with significant insurance coverage and because evidence of prior knowledge of the defect can trigger punitive damages.
+Under Colorado law, wrongful death claims must be filed within two years of the death (C.R.S. § 13-80-102).
+It is important to note that Colorado imposes a cap on wrongful death damages of $2,125,000 as of 2025 (C.R.S. § 13-21-203), though this limit does not apply to punitive damages.
+These cases require thorough investigation into the defendant's knowledge, testing, and any prior incidents to establish liability and maximize recovery for surviving family members.

 Premises Liability